Dutch heraldry: Royal heraldry

 Royal heraldry refers to the coats of arms of the members of the Dutch royal family, including the monarch and various princes.

 Following the union of former territories of the former Dutch Republic, Austrian Netherlands, and Prince-Bishopric of Liège into a Kingdom in 1815, the following heraldic system was adopted by decree n.
 71 of 24 Augustus 1815:

 The system of heraldry for the Dutch royal family was revised by a decree issued in 1907.
 The arms of the monarch and kingdom were updated and this update was therefore incorporated into the arms of the Prince of Orange and his son (specific references to arms of the second son and eldest daughter were removed, instead providing that the arms would be provided for separately).
-The thereotical revised arms of the Prince of Orange and his son would never be used as there would not be another Prince of Orange since 1884 until the birth of Willem-Alexander in 1967 and his becoming heir apparent in 1980.
+The theoretical revised arms of the Prince of Orange and his son would never be used as there would not be another Prince of Orange since 1884 until the birth of Willem-Alexander in 1967 and his becoming heir apparent in 1980.
 At the same time a new decree regarding the arms of the monarch and kingdom was issued repealing that of 1907.

 No Dutch princes would be born until 1967.
 A new system of heraldry for the Dutch royal house emerged.
 In 1909, arms for the male-line descendants of Queen Wilhelmina and Duke Henry of Mecklenburg-Schwerin were granted.
 Likewise, arms were granted for subsequent marriages in the royal family.

 For the children of Willem-Alexander, arms were granted in 2003 without specifying any difference for sons and daughters.
 Previously, arms for princes, would feature helms atop their heraldic achievement whereas females would use the royal crown.
 Now, both sons and daughters would use the royal crown.